teppokoivula/ProcessChangelog/README.md

 Icons used by this module are part of Gnome Project and licensed under GNU GPL v2 (http://www.gnu.org/licenses/gpl-2.0.html).
 Visit http://gnome.org or http://art.gnome.org/themes/icon for more information.

+## License

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

+(See included LICENSE file for full license text.)